electron-userland/electron-installer-snap/docs/api.md

   .then(snapPath => console.log(`Created snap at ${snapPath}!`))
 ```

-If you need to use the callback pattern instead of the Promise pattern, look into the [`nodeify` module](https://npm.im/nodeify).
+If you need to use the callback pattern instead of the Promise pattern, look into the [`util.callbackify` function](https://nodejs.org/api/util.html#util_util_callbackify_original).

 ## `options`